tiagoquin/mlg20-pw3/README.md

 > Simon Mirkovitch, Tiago Povoa Quinteiro

+# Practical work 03 - Speaker recognition using Neural Networks and Supervised Learning

 ## Questions: point 1 et 2

 We answered the question in the notebook `Answers to questions.ipynb`